jvaugha3038/Pi-in-the-Sky/README.md

 link 2
 link 3
-All of these imported videos show step by step instructions to help create and produce our payload delivery system.
+All of these imported videos show step-by-step instructions to help create and produce our payload delivery system.
 They include ( Planning documents, hands on work, and the final product.)
-The videos also go through on how to create objects we could potentially create for our project.
+The videos also go through how to create objects we could potentially create for our project.
 ## Diagrams:

 This image shows all the essential components of what we need to create our payload delivery system from the slide posts to support the beams that hold the arms for the string.
 To the base that holds up the entirety of the machine.